Neeraj05042001/40-Days-Javascript/Day 04/README.md

 Control flow is the order in which the computer executes statements in a program.
 JavaScript provides several structures that control the flow of your code based on different conditions, allowing you to make decisions in your programs.

 >**`NOTE:`** Control flow gives the ability to skip the execution of few lines of code which we don't need once the truthy value is encountered.
-It means that once it encounters a truth value it then executes upto that only line and skip the remaing line of code of that particular block.
+It means that once it encounters a truth value it then executes up to that only line and skip the remaining line of code of that particular block.
 ## 🔍 if-else Statements

 The `if-else` statement is a fundamental control structure that lets your code make decisions based on conditions.